Asia Briefing LIVE 2019 (Sydney)VIEW EVENT DETAILS

 Date: Thursday 8 August 2019

-Venue: Bloomberg, Level 28, 1 Bligh Street, Sydney CBD
+Venue: Bloomberg, Level 28 (access from level 27), 1 Bligh Street, Sydney CBD

 This event is by invitation only, with places limited and preferenced to Asia Society Australia lead members and invited stakeholders.